MostafaRastegar/mr-package-builder/README.md

 # your method and script
-develop your package in src folder and import all export methods to src/index.ts
+develop your package in src folder and import all exported methods to src/index.ts

 # usage
 install dependency